Salt Lake City and Boise make pride flags official city emblems, skirting flag ban laws

 Utah's law does not explicitly mention LGBTQ+ pride flags, but the bill’s sponsor, Republican Rep. Trevor Lee, repeatedly stated he aimed to ban them.

-Council members in Salt Lake City adopted new flag designs Tuesday evening, adding the city’s emblem — a sego lily — atop the traditional rainbow LGBTQ+ pride flag and the blue, pink and white transgender flag.
+Council members in Salt Lake City unanimously approved new designs Tuesday evening, adding the city's emblem — a sego lily — atop the traditional rainbow LGBTQ+ pride flag and the blue, pink and white transgender flag.
+They also adopted a red and blue flag for Juneteenth, a federal holiday celebrated on June 19 that commemorates the end of slavery in the U.S.

 Utah's Republican House Speaker Mike Schultz called that a “clear waste of time and taxpayer resources.”